bitovi/hatchify/docs/jsonapi/README.md

 ### Sparse Fields

 The JSON:API specs have detailed guidelines how to implement the [`fields`](https://jsonapi.org/format/#fetching-sparse-fieldsets) query string parameter.
-HatchifyJs implements it with a slight difference in casing of the schemas:
+HatchifyJS implements it with a slight difference in casing of the schemas:

 <pre>
 GET /api/sales-people?